PipelineAI/pipeline/docs/quickstart/docker/README.md

 * To prevent overwriting the output of a previous run, you should either 1) change the `--output-path` between calls or 2) create a new unique subfolder with `--output-path` in your `pipeline_train.py` (ie. timestamp).
 * On Windows, be sure to use the forward slash `\` for `--input-path` and `--output-path` (not the args inside of `--train-args`).
 * If you see `port is already allocated` or `already in use by container`, you already have a container running.
 List and remove any conflicting containers.
 For example, `docker ps` and/or `docker rm -f train-mnist-cpu-tensorflow-tfserving-cpu`.
+* For GPU-based models, make sure you specify `--start-cmd=nvidia-docker` - and make sure you have `nvidia-docker` installed!
 * If you're having trouble, see our [Troubleshooting](/docs/troubleshooting) Guide.

 (_We are working on making this more intuitive._)